ivan-guerra/programmador.com/content/posts/2023/keyboard-hell.md

 challenging.
 Both OSes provide conceptually similar solutions though the fine details can bite you.

-The complete project source with build instructions, usage, etc. is available on GitHub under [kbhell][7].
+Note, this project has since been rewritten in Rust.
+The complete project source is available on GitHub under [kbhell][7].
+The Rust implementation is **much** simpler.
+The rodio and rdev crates do the heavy lifting when it comes to audio playback and key press detection.
+The Rust version of the project can playback more audio formats than just WAV!

 [1]: https://programmador.com/posts/2023/morse-translator/
 [2]: https://www.libsdl.org/